Esan Central: Climate

-Esan Centra has two weather conditions which are wet and dry climate with high temperatures and Humidity.
-The Rainy season normally start from April to october with heavy Rain between June and September.
-Dry season usually start From November to march.
-The temperature are high with annual temperature of approximately 27^{0}C.
+Esan Centra has two weather conditions which are wet and dry climates with high temperatures and humidity.
+The rainy season normally starts from April to October with heavy rainfall between June and September.
+The dry season usually start From November to march.
+The temperature are high with annual temperature of approximately 27 °C.

-Major agricultural products

-Yam, Tomatoes, Rice, Pineapple, Kola nuts, Rubber, Oil palm, Cassava and Oranges.

 Health facilities

 The Irrua Specialist Hospital, Otibhor Okhae Hospital, Irrua, Edo State, the School of Nursing and Midwifery, Public Primary Health Centers, public and private hospitals such as the Zuma Memorial Hospital.
 Clinics and maternity homes.

-Educational facilities

-Famous secondary schools such as Annunciation Catholic College in Irrua, Igueben College, Ewu Grammar School, Uneah Secondary School as well as Adult Education Centers.

 Location

-Esan central is located at latitude 6.73634° N and longitude 6.21984° E, Nigeria.
+Esan Central is located at latitude 6.73634° N and longitude 6.21984° E, Nigeria.